verreld7/bblog/content/posts/2024/gsoc-final-report.md

 ## Potential Future Improvements
 * Generalizing the concept of weight vectors to tropical varieties of dimension $n \geq 4$
-* Refactor polynomial classes for the semiring polynomials
+* Extending the tropical polynomial semiring to Laurent polynomial ring
-* Extending the tropical polynomial semiring to Laurent polynomial iring
+* Implement division of tropical polynomials in Laurent polynomial ring

 ## Afterword
-Creating new classes and implementing the complex algorithms for various methods was quite challenging.
-However, the satisfaction of seeing the expected results and the fascinating graphs made the effort worthwhile.
+Implementing new classes and developing complex algorithms for various methods was quite challenging.
+However, the satisfaction of seeing the expected results and the fascinating graphs they produced made the effort worthwhile.

 I would like to express my deepest gratitude to my mentor, Travis Scrimshaw for helpful meetings and email exchanges.
 His support and guidance were important during my time on the project.
 I'm also thankful to Google for organizing this incredible event.
 Moving forward, I hope to continue contributing to SageMath.
 Until next time!